rgxcp/BWA-JKTGourmet/README.md

-# 👑 PHP - Laravel - JKTGourmet
+# 👑 BWA JKTGourmet
-**EN**: Restaurant booking website using PHP and Laravel framework.
+Restaurant booking website using PHP and Laravel framework.

-**ID**: Website pemesanan restoran menggunakan PHP dan framework Laravel.

 ## Status
 END OF LIFE